 Since 2017 I have been a member of the Rochester Square Community Studio where I continue my exploration of Raku and other techniques.

-After years of struggling with seeing myself as an artist, when also a scientific and logical thinker , I have come to understand that this division is artificial and misguided, and starts with unhelpful and restrictive “labelling” at school.
-I firmly believe that learning to make and create is as important as learning to read and write and that many people are both artistic and scientific, indeed flourish by being so.
+In my younger years I felt conflicted by the artistic/scientific binary that many people assume to exist.
+I have now come to understand that this division is artificial and misguided, and is borne out of unhelpful and restrictive labelling at school.
+I firmly believe that learning to make and create is as important as learning to read and write and that many people are both artistic and scientific, and indeed flourish by being so.

 About Naked Raku

-This second firing is then carried out, and when the kiln reaches around 1000 degrees the kiln door is opened and the pot taken out with tongs.
-The pot is placed in a metal bin and sawdust is thrown on top of it.
+This second firing is then carried out, and when the glaze starts to melt as the kiln reaches around 1000 degrees, the kiln door is opened and the pot is taken out with tongs.
+The pot is placed in a metal bin covered with sawdust.
 The sawdust penetrates the glaze where it crazes and this creates the random black markings that characterise a raku firing.

 I am currently working on influencing and adding to the random markings created by this process using a variety of techniques such as paper resist, wax resist and scratching through the resist layers.

 The difference between a raku firing and a “naked” raku firing is that in the case of the latter, once cooled, the glaze is removed and one is hopefully left with the smooth burnished matt layer below.
 As many pots fail as succeed but for each firing there is a renewed sense of anticipation and excitement.